Solo Flytes

 Solo Flytes is a compilation album by members of the American rock group Lynyrd Skynyrd.
-The album features tracks from various bands the members of Skynyrd had formed after the plane crash that took the lives of numerous members.
-The tracks were all recorded between 1978-1983 (Skynyrd reformed soon after).
+The album primarily features tracks from various bands the members of Skynyrd had formed after the plane crash that took the lives of numerous members.
+With the exception of "One In The Sun" by Steve Gaines (recorded 1975), the tracks were all recorded between 1978 and 1983 (Skynyrd reformed soon after).